Participate in Surveys and Studies

 The following surveys are currently open:

-Whilst there are a number of studies in Australia connected with the COVID-19 vaccines, these are largely looking at statistical outcomes rather than exploring the biological factors contributing to adverse events.
+Whilst there are a few studies in Australia connected with the COVID-19 vaccines, these are largely looking at statistical outcomes rather than exploring the biological factors contributing to adverse events or exploring viable therapies.

 If you know of any relevant research currently being undertaken, please contact us at research@coverse.org.au.